-To get a better idea of how music licensing works — and why it’s so complicated — it’s best to start with how the industry defines a song.
+To get a better idea of how music licensing for video works — and why it’s so complicated — it’s best to start with how the industry defines a song.

 Every song comes in two pieces: the song in its composition form (the notes, the arrangement, the lyrics) and a sound recording, i.e., the physical or digital file of said song.

 For example, Ben Gibbard wrote the song Such Great Heights and then created a sound recording of it for the Postal Service’s album Give Up.
 Shortly thereafter, Iron & Wine covered Such Great Heights and created a new sound recording of that work — but not an entirely new song.

 The difference is meaningful because each half of a piece of music, the song and the sound recording, have different copyrights — and different copyright holders.